top of page

 With the RBA increasing rates again last week, a lot of Perth homeowners are asking the same question: “Should I be doing something about my loan?”

-When rates move the noise increases, news headlines spike, social media fills with opinions and naturally, people start reviewing their mortgage.
+When rates move, the noise increases.
+News headlines spike, social media fills with opinions, and naturally, people start reviewing their mortgages.
+But refinancing isn’t always the automatic answer.

-In a fast-moving property market like Perth’s, sometimes the smartest move isn’t reacting — it’s reviewing your position calmly and understanding what actually makes sense.
+In a fast-moving property market like Perth’s, sometimes the smartest move isn’t reacting.
+It’s reviewing your position calmly and understanding what actually makes sense.

 When interest rates increase, three things usually happen:

-• repayment pressure rises
+• Repayment pressure rises.

-• fixed rates expire into higher variable rates
+• Fixed rates expire into higher variable rates.

-• homeowners start comparing their rate to what others are paying
+• Homeowners start comparing their rate to what others are paying.

 That doesn’t mean everyone should refinance.
 It does mean everyone should understand where they stand.